 There are two SNPN selection modes - automatic SNPN selection mode and manual SNPN selection mode.

-In the SNPN selection process, the MS shall consider only the access networks of the NG-RAN access technology.
+While the MS is operating in SNPN access mode over 3GPP access, in the SNPN selection process, the MS shall consider only the access networks of the NG-RAN access technology.